ciromattia/kcc/README.md

   - 1.20 - Comic optimizations!
 Split pages not target-oriented (landscape with portrait target or portrait with landscape target), add palette and other image optimizations from Mangle.
    WARNING: PIL is required for all image mangling!
+  - 1.30 - Fixed an issue in OPF generation for device resolution Reworked options system (call with -h option to get the inline help)
   - 2.00 - GUI!
 AppleScript is gone and Tk is used to provide cross-platform GUI support.

 ## TODO